jemmelot/project/DESIGN.md

 - ###### Radar plot
 Plotting the colored lines on the radarplot can be done by connecting the five radial points of data together.

-### Functions
+### Functions (in order)
+###### updateRadar
+Replots the colors area and lines on the radar chart everytime a user input is altered.

+###### updateLine
+Replots the colored lines and y-axes of the line chart when the weather station or month are changed

+###### progressBar
+Replots the radial progress bar everytime a user input is altered.
+This function contains two functions, 'update' and 'iterate' in order to animate the drawing of the bar.

+###### pieChart
+Plots the pie chart

+##### calFactors
+Determines monthly or yearly average temperature and radiation for calculation

 ###### calculation
-This functions takes all user inputs, combined with the temperature/radiation data from the dataset to calculate the results and be able to plot all visualizations.
-This functions is defined right after all json data is loaden in and all variables have been instantiated.
+Takes all user inputs, combined with the temperature/radiation data from the dataset to calculate the results and be able to plot all visualizations.

 ###### on click functions
 Defined right after the calculation function, used to register all user inputs into variables.

+###### lineCalculation
+calculation function for the daily production and profit values to be displayed along the crosshair on the line chart

+###### chartPlot
+Used to update the currently selected month variable and call the line update function.

 ### D3 plugins
 ###### d3-tip